cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 Please refer to the API documentation in these files for further explanation of the CPI primitives.

-## BOSH Director [director]##
+## BOSH Director ##

 The Director is the core orchestrating component in BOSH which controls creation of VMs, deployment, and other life cycle events of software and services.
 Command and control is handed over to the the Director-Agent interaction after the CPI has created resources.

-## BOSH Agent [Agent] ##
+## BOSH Agent ##

 BOSH Agents listen for instructions from the BOSH Director.
 Every VM contains an Agent.
-Through the Director-Agent interaction, a VM is given a [Job](Jobs), or role, within Cloud Foundry.
+Through the Director-Agent interaction, VMs are given [Jobs][], or roles, within Cloud Foundry.
 If the VM's job is to run MySQL, for example, the Director will send instructions to the Agent about which packages must be installed and what the configurations for those packages are.

-## BOSH CLI [bosh_cli_short] ##
+## BOSH CLI ##

 The BOSH Command Line Interface is how users interact with BOSH using a terminal session.
 BOSH commands follow the format shown below: